Michael Eriksson

 Emotional intelligence

-An interesting special case is emotional intelligencew, in particular in its more populistic and commercial variations: There is much good to be said about e.g. knowing and understanding ones own emotions, the emotions of others, whatnot; however, EI and EQ tends to be distorted into having empathy, having a behaviour conformant to the majority, etc. In effect, a high EQ score is often awarded, or a high EI ascribed, because someone happens to be of the “right” size for a particular dance group—not because of actual skill.
-I note that the people I have know personally who have been esteemed in this regard have often, IMO, lacked in central skills, like maturity, impartiality, ability to handle own emotions, resistance to emotional manipulation by others, ...
+An interesting special case is emotional intelligencew, in particular in its more populist and commercial variations: There is much good to be said about e.g. knowing and understanding one’s own emotions, the emotions of others, whatnot; however, EI and EQ tend to be distorted into having empathy, having a behaviour conforming to the majority, etc. In effect, a high EQ score is often awarded, or a high EI ascribed, because someone happens to be of the “right” size for a particular dance group—not because of actual skill.
+I note that those that I have known personally who have been esteemed-by-others in this regard have often, IMO, lacked in central areas, like maturity, impartiality, ability to handle own emotions, resistance to emotional manipulation by others, ...

 Side-note: